-Whether you’re after a gentle stroll through the forest, relaxing amble, or heart-pumping hike, SoGlos has rounded up 11 of the most beautiful walks across Gloucestershire and the Cotswolds – perfect for locals to exercise and sock up some fresh air.
+Whether you’re after a gentle stroll through the forest or a heart-pumping hike up a hill, SoGlos has handpicked 11 of the most beautiful walks across Gloucestershire and the Cotswolds – perfect for locals to exercise and sock up some fresh air.

 The Forest of Dean is a magical place to explore for all ages and during all seasons.
 Whether you want to wander around the Sculpture Trail at Beechenhurst, enjoy amazing views at Symonds Yat Rock or take a stroll around Mallards Pike Lake, the Forest of Dean has so much to offer.